De-Panther/unity-webxr-export/README.md

 ## Compatibility

-Important notice regarding this Git repository - This repository use Symlinks. make sure that Symlinks are enabled when you clone.
+**Important notice** regarding this Git repository - This repository use Symlinks. make sure that Symlinks are enabled when you clone.

 `git config core.symlinks true`

+Or just use this as a Unity Package (UPM), more info [here](webxr/README.md)

 ### Unity editor version